DevExpress/testcafe/docs/articles/documentation/using-testcafe/programming-interface/runner.md

 --------- | ------------------- | ----------------------------------------------------------------------------
 `source`  | String &#124; Array | The relative or absolute path to a test fixture file, or several such paths.
 You can use [glob patterns](https://github.com/isaacs/node-glob#glob-primer) to include (or exclude) multiple files.

-You cannot call `src` multiple times for the same test runner.
-To provide multiple test files and/or templates, pass an array.

 You do not need to call this function if you specify the [src](../configuration-file.md#src) property in the [configuration file](../configuration-file.md).

 *Overrides a configuration file property*: [src](../configuration-file.md#src)